Putting Labour out of the UK's misery

 In the case of China it might not be a shooting war, but crippling trade warfare over the withdrawal of access to strategic goods such as semiconductors and solar panels.
 Granted the UK likes to think it is constrained by civilisation and the rule of law, but the numbers for the July 4th election are outrageous (and some labour MPs will secretly and sheepishly admit it) that there is a real moral hazard if we do not address the democratic deficit with an electoral system that does not disenfranchise 80% of voters.

 And then there is the very real possibility that senior Labour politicians (including Lords) will be found to be involved in illegal activities and conspiracies to conceal awkward facts from their activist pasts and associates.
+The Labour government is already at the tipping point, and will not require much more of a nudge to csacade into the gutter.

-Starmer already used up his allocation of complimentary "honeymoon period" hypocrisy by insisting "HIS GOVERNMENT" would contrast with the previous government and be paragon of probity and virtue - but immediately ran into the Lord Alli freebies, the Rayner housing awks; the Louise Haigh resignation, the disgraced Jacqui Smith Lords appointment, and the Rachel from Accounts' CV fiasco.
+Starmer already used up his allocation of complimentary "honeymoon period" hypocrisy by insisting "HIS GOVERNMENT" would contrast with the previous government and be paragon of probity and virtue - but he immediately ran into the Lord Alli freebies, the Rayner housing awks; the Louise Haigh resignation, the disgraced Jacqui Smith Lords appointment, and the Rachel from Accounts' CV fiasco.

 So I asked Grok...